Franz Kröger

 Some of the author’s personal remarks

 Actually, there was no direct reason to contact Agnes Chigabatia during my field research (between 1972 and 2012).
-However, it was a great coincidence that she was closely related to three of my best friends and co-workers.
+However, it was a remarkable coincidence that she was closely related to three of my best friends and co-workers.

 I met Agnes Chigabatia when she visited our compound, Anyenangdu Yeri in 2005.
 She was not only related to Anamogsi, the head of the compound, whom she called “father,” but both were also keen workers in the NPP party.